suchitbhayani/NBA-Analysis/README.md

-created December 2022 for AP Computer Science semester 1 final
+created December 2022 for APCS semester 1 final

 - Conducted comprehensive extraction and analysis of individual player statistics during the 2022-2023 NBA Season
 - Developed a search engine to efficiently retrieve and display player statistics upon user queries